Newburyport/Rockport Line: COVID-19 changes

 As of February 2022, weekday service had 12 Boston–West Gloucester round trips, 13 Boston–Newburyport round trips, three Boston–Beverly round trips, and one Salem–Newburyport outbound trip.
 Weekend service had nine round trips on each branch, with no short turns.
 A series of partial and complete closures of the line took place from March 5 to June 12, 2022, to allow for signal construction work.
 Several shorter closures took place in July through September.
-Lynn station temporarily closed on October 1, 2022, pending a reconstruction project.
-By October 2022, the line had 11,333 daily riders – 76% of pre-COVID ridership.
-Rockport Branch service was replaced by buses from October 15 to December 18, 2022, for the final phase of signal work.
+By October 2022, the line had 11,333 daily riders — 76% of pre-COVID ridership.